By Dan Slavin

-When your company begins to execute personalized marketing campaigns, it becomes critical to have the ability to deliver single use offers so that you are able to ensure that the special offer that you give to customer A is not generally available to all of your customers.
-It is difficult to track the effectiveness coupon personalization if “anyone” can access the offer.
-This leads into the next use for single-use offers:
+When your company begins to execute personalized offers, it becomes critical to have the ability to deliver single use offers so that you are able to ensure that the special offer that you give to customer A is not generally available to all of your customers.
+It is difficult to track the effectiveness of personalized offers if “anyone” can access the offer.
+This leads into the next use for single-use coupons:

 Providing perfect attribution for marketing programs:

 When executing marketing programs, it I important to be able to know exactly what the benefits are of the program being executed.
 I hear all the time from CFO’s that they are concerned about “leakage” in the reporting they receive on coupon usage.
 What this means is that when multi-use coupons are used, the CFO’s have little faith that the redemptions came from the specific marketing program vs being posted on a coupon site and therefore becoming a general discount vs a targeted program discount.
 Single-use coupons solve this problem by providing accurate tracking between the coupon distribution and the redemption.
 In this way, an individual coupon redemption can be attributed to the specific marketing program view/click/delivery/individual.
 This tracking works for every channel including SMS text coupons, digital and online coupons, and even print.
 Imagine being able to place on online digital ad and knowing the number of views (by site/location), clicks, unique coupons issued, and redemptions tied back to specific marketing dollars spent.
 This is nearly impossible to do with multi-use coupons.